What Are Service Level Objectives (SLOs )?

 Essentially, SLOs represent a service’s performance or health.
 Paying close attention to SLOs allows organizations to proactively monitor and improve their systems and provide customers with the best possible experience.

-What Are SLAs?
+What Are Service Level Agreements?

-What Are SLIs?
+What Are Service Level Indicators?

-Service level indicators (SLIs) are quantitative metrics and measurements, key to measuring whether an organization is meeting its SLOs.
+SLIs are quantitative metrics and measurements, key to measuring whether an organization is meeting its SLOs.
 SLIs are usually measured in percentages, rates, or averages and indicate whether or not a vendor is meeting the conditions laid out in the SLA.
 They can help organizations identify trends, maintain reliability, and make informed decisions more easily, increasing customer satisfaction and operational efficiency.

 For example, if a company’s SLO for availability is 98.9% and the SLI measures 99.3%, it is exceeding its target for availability and meeting its SLO and SLA.
 On the other hand, if the SLI drops below the SLO threshold, such as 96.9%, the company needs to take action immediately to improve service performance and meet the required standards outlined in the SLO and SLA.
 Other common SLI examples include error rates, request latency rates, batch throughput, and resource utilization.